gaehlerm/SoftwareEngineering/README.md

 Though it turns out there exists also a solution to the memory allocation problem using only pure C++ code.
 There is a quite simple pattern that ensures you to always call new and delete in pairs.
 You create a class that calls new inside the constructor and delete in the destructor.
 No matter what you do, every object in C++ is guaranteed to call its constructor when creating and the destructor deleting the object.
 The constructor and destructor are both called exactly once.
 Always.
 So if we call new inside the constructor and delete inside the destructor, they are both guaranteed to be called exactly once.
 The allocated memory is guaranteed to be freed again.
 So the whole allocation/deallocation process is guaranteed to work out as it should.

-Note that C++ also needs the smart pointers introduced in C++11 in order to write fully memory safe code, even when pointers are required.
+Note that C++ also needs the smart pointers introduced in C++11 in order to write fully memory safe code.
 But we won't be able to cover this topic here.
 The interested reader is referred to [citation: Effective Modern C++].

 Here is a very simplified version how the fundamental idea of the vector class looks like.
 Our custom `VectorClass` contains an array and manages its size.
 This takes a little bit of logic, but in the end the user doesn't have to know anything about the array inside the vector class anymore.